designsystemsinternational/react-admin-github/README.md

 - **A limit of 1000 entries for a single resource**.
 This is because neither the Git Tree nor the Git Content API supports pagination on file data, and those endpoints return up to 1000 items.
 - **Limited data on lists**.
 When working with JSON files, we store the content of each resource item in a JSON file.
 We cannot load every file when listing resources, so we can only show the `createdAt` and `slug` fields on lists.
+- **1MB filesize**.
+The GitHub Contents API only allows loading of files up to 1MB.
+This is most apparent when using the `ImageField` to preview uploaded images.
+Since large uploads are allowed, this package will show a fallback images when trying to preview images larger than 1MB.

 You can see a working example with `react-admin`, `react-admin-github` and `gatsby` here: https://github.com/designsystemsinternational/react-admin-github-example